omarmahamid/async/README.md

 # async

-Async Profiler is a sampling CPU and heap profiler for Java that uses AsyncGetCallTrace and perf_events.
-By this repo, it can be embedded in a Spring application within a scheduled service, capturing profiling data at regular intervals (each tick of time) and generating an HTML report that can be viewed in a browser
+Async Profiler embedded in a Spring application within a scheduled service, capturing profiling data at regular intervals (each tick of time) and generating an HTML report that can be viewed in a browser

 # pre-requisite